matevzsi/ZvirceHome/README.md

 Note: Each physical cover creates two entities:
 - Main entity: Controls position
 - Tilt entity (prefixed with "Naklon"): Controls tilt angle only

+## Light Default ON Values

+Each light channel has a configurable default ON value that is stored in the PoLED gateway hardware:

+- **Range**: 0-255 (0 = off, 255 = maximum brightness)
+- **Location**: Found in the device's Controls section
+- **Purpose**: When you turn on a light without specifying brightness, this value is used
+- **Persistence**: Stored in gateway hardware, survives Home Assistant restarts
+- **Access**: Settings → Devices & Services → PoLED Gateway → Controls

+Example use cases:
+- Set bedroom lights to turn on at 50% brightness by default
+- Set hallway lights to turn on at full brightness
+- Set mood lighting to turn on at 20% brightness

 ## Troubleshooting